Another Putin Ally Dies by Suicide at Moscow

 From 2010 to 2016, Zavizenov held the position of director of risk management at Inter RAO, a major energy holding company based at Moscow, according to Cheka-OGPU, an underground channel on the Telegram app known for its chronicles of Russian political figures.

-Zavizenov’s tenure at the giant energy conglomerate was under the leadership of Boris Kovalchuk, the son of a billionaire oligarch with close ties to the Kremlin often referred to as Putin’s “personal banker,” Yuri Kovalchuk.
+Zavizenov’s tenure at the giant energy conglomerate was under the leadership of Boris Kovalchuk, who is the son of a billionaire oligarch with close ties to the Kremlin often referred to as Putin’s “personal banker,” Yuri Kovalchuk.

 He took on a controversial role when appointed the minister of fuel, energy, and coal industry for the self-proclaimed Luhansk People’s Republic.
 The ministry office was established in 2014 in the aftermath of Ukraine’s Maidan Revolution within the separatist region in eastern Ukraine.
 Zavizenov’s appointment underscored his involvement in the complex geopolitical landscape of the region, aligning him with pro-Russian separatist forces.